-By assigning clear roles and responsibilities, you enable collaboration-based participation, which helps increase the efficiency of your meetings and make good use of participants’ time.
-Collaboration-based participation means that participants are only involved in an agenda item to which they can contribute.
-This means that individuals will attend some parts of a meeting and not others, which reduces the risk of having spectators present, and increases participants’ level of engagement with each agenda item, aiding the overall effectiveness of meetings.
+By assigning roles and responsibilities in advance, you enable collaboration-based participation, which helps increase the efficiency of your meetings and make good use of participants’ time.
+This means that participants are only involved in an agenda item to which they can contribute, and can attend some parts of a meeting and not others.
+This reduces the risk of having spectators present, and increases participants’ level of engagement with each agenda item, aiding the overall effectiveness of meetings.

 5. Gather all relevant information and make them available to all participants

 Things can change quickly — and frequently.
 Therefore, before you can lead a meeting effectively, you need to be sure that you have all of the relevant information at your disposal.
 Think of this like familiarising yourself with the score before you perform — gathering information before your meeting ensures the orchestra plays the right notes and avoids any discordance.
 Guaranteeing that the information you have is up to date will ensure that all areas of discussion and collaboration are still needed and that you are working with details that are still valid.